damhau/azdo-pipeline-explorer/README.md

 ### View Pipelines

-- After the initial setup, the extension will display the last 20 pipelines of your Azure DevOps organization in a tree view on the Activity Bar (`Azure Pipelines` view).
+- After the initial setup, the extension will display the last 20 pipelines of your Azure DevOps organization in a tree view on the Activity Bar (`Azure Devops Pipelines` view).
+- If there is a pipeline in progress the treeview will auto refresh.
+You can stop the auto refresh with the command "Pipeline Explorer: Stop Auto Refresh".
+- The icon of the pipeline item show that state of each stage/task.

 ### View Logs

 - Click on a task from a pipeline to display the logs in the output channel.
 Each log entry provides detailed information about the pipeline run.

+### Auto refresh

+- You can start auto refresh of the pipeline list in the treeview with the command "Pipeline Explorer: Start Auto Refresh"
+- You can stop auto refresh of the pipeline list in the treeview with the command "Pipeline Explorer: Stop Auto Refresh"

 ## Settings